 Social isolation is more hazardous to our long-term health than the subjective feeling of loneliness.
-However, both of these states are potentially damaging, and steps should be taken if you are experiencing them on a regular basis.
+However, both of these states are potentially damaging, and you should take steps if you are experiencing them regularly.

 Lifeline recommends the following strategies for overcoming social isolation and loneliness:

-- Get involved in your community – Try a new (or old) hobby, join a club, enrol in study, or learn a new skill.
-Try looking online, at your local TAFE/Community College, library or community centre for things in your area that might be interesting to you
+Get involved in your community — Try a new (or old) hobby, join a club, enroll in a study, or learn a new skill.
+Try looking online at your local TAFE/Community College, library or community centre for things in your area that might be interesting to you.

-Engaging in treatment with a clinical psychologist could help if social anxiety or other mental health difficulties are contributing to your isolation or loneliness.
+Engaging in treatment with a clinical psychologist could help if social anxiety or other mental health difficulties contribute to your isolation or loneliness.
 If not, the meetup website is an excellent resource for getting out there, trying some new things, and meeting some new people.

 As George Valliant says: